-Our School Council are invested in their learning and making a positive contribution to the planning and design of our curriculum.
+Our Junior Leadership Team are invested in their learning and making a positive contribution to the planning and design of our curriculum.

 Subject leaders encourage pupils to articulate their learning journey and understanding of the curriculum.
 The findings of pupil voice and discussions are regularly used to support decision making about our curriculum.
 This ensures that our children are actively involved in their learning, enabling them to deepen their understanding and develop retrieval strategies.